KristopherNovak/Texas4000RouteHistory/React/README.md

 # React Folder

 This folder includes all the code for the frontend of the website.
 The img folder consists of all the icons that the map displays; the public folder includes the favicon for the website; and the src folder includes all of the source code for this project.
+More detailed information about the source code can be found in the src file.
 The index.html file in this repository is the html file that is served first when the website is loaded.